Cray-HPE/docs-csm/005-CSM-METAL-INSTALL.md

    > ncn# blkid -L K8SLET
    > ```
    >
    > The test should be looking for the ephemeral disk, that disk is sometimes `/dev/sdc`.
-The name of the disk is a more accurate test, and isn't prone to the random path change.
+The name of the disk is a more accurate test, and is not prone to the random path change.

    > Note: If your shell terminal is not echoing your input after running this, type "reset" and press enter to recover.

-1. Ensure that weave hasn't split-brained
+1. Ensure that weave has not split-brained

    Run the following command on each member of the Kubernetes cluster (master nodes and worker nodes) to ensure that weave is operating as a single cluster: